-Welcome Back, We hope you had a good summer.
-The adults that work in this class are Mrs Hinton and Mrs Whittaker
+Welcome Back, We hope you had a good Easter.
+The adults that work in this class are Mrs Hinton and Mrs Whittaker.

-Our learning experience this term is called Rock out with the Romans!
+Our learning experience this term is called Operation: Outlaw!

-Our PE days this year will be Tuesdays and Fridays.
+Our PE days this year will be Tuesdays and Wednesdays.